nuta/operating-system-in-1000-lines/website/en/11-page-table.md

 The initial entries are filled with zeros, but values start appearing from the 512th entry (`254800`).
 This is because `__kernel_base` is `0x80200000`, and `VPN[1]` is `0x200`.

-We've manually read memory dumps up, but QEMU actually provides a command that displays the current page table mappings in human-readable format.
+We've manually read memory dumps, but QEMU actually provides a command that displays the current page table mappings in human-readable format.
 If you want to do a final check on whether the mapping is correct, you can use the `info mem` command:

 ```
 (qemu) info mem